When should you raise your Series A funding?

 When you pitched to investors for your seed round of funding, you might have communicated that you would explore a variety of channels for business growth.
 During the Series A round, investors aren’t looking to finance further experimentation.
 Instead, they want to hear your plan for driving substantial business growth.
 Once you are clear and specific about what you can do to accomplish that, then you’re ready to have the conversation that Series A investors want to have.

 Ready to get started?
-Get in touch or create an account.

-Access a complete payments platform with simple, pay-as-you-go pricing, or contact us to design a custom package specifically for your business.
+Create an account and start accepting payments—no contracts or banking details required.
+Or, contact us to design a custom package for your business.